grafana/scenes/docusaurus/docs/advanced-data.md

 ```

 :::info
-Note that the subscription returned from `sourceData.subscribeToState` is added to `this._subs`.
+The subscription returned from `sourceData.subscribeToState` is added to `this._subs`.
 Because of this, you don't need to do any cleanup when the custom object is destroyed, as the library will take care of unsubscribing.
 :::

 ## Use time range

-Similarly to data, you can use the closest time range in a custom scene object.
-Use `sceneGraph.getTimeRange(model)` to get the closest time range scene object.
-This method can be used both in the custom object class and the renderer as described previously in the [Use data](#use-data) section.
+Similarly to data, you can use the closest time range in a custom scene object using `sceneGraph.getTimeRange(model)`.
+This method can be used both in the custom object class and the renderer, as described previously in the [Use data](#use-data) section.